Did Bob Marley Have a Favorite Weed?

 King’s Breath

 Just like there’s Lamb’s Breath, there’s King’s Breath (or King’s Bread as its other name goes).
 It’s another sativa strain, indigenous to Jamaica’s Blue Mountains.
 Smoking King’s Breath delivers an euphoric cerebral punch with a citrus-like taste, which just might be what you need to alleviate that stress and pain.
-It’s believed that King’s Breath is a parent strain for Lamb’s Breath, but sadly there’s a lack of information to trace down correctly many of the Jamaican unique cultivars.
+It’s believed that King’s Breath is a parent strain of Lamb’s Breath, but sadly there’s a lack of information to trace down correctly many of the Jamaican unique cultivars.

 Jamaican Yarders

 This is a hybrid cannabis strain, but its parent strains are also not well documented.
 It’s only known that one of its parents is Jamaican landrace.
 It has a rich smell and flavor profile: fruity, spicy, earthy, sour, piney.
 Effects include euphoria, creativity, and feeling calm.
-It’s a great medicinal strain that has also given other cool cultivars, including Jamaican Lion, which is mildly psychoactive and you can easily find in places like California.
+It’s a great medicinal strain that has also given other cool cultivars, including Jamaican Lion, which is mildly psychoactive and you can easily find it in places like California.

 Jamaican Pearl